 - The rise in daily caloric intake more than accounts for our obesity epidemic.
 The U.S. produces 3,900 calories of food per person per day – far more than we need to sustain normal body weight.

 - Taste engineers in food processing companies strive to make their foods irresistibly desirable by tapping into the addictive properties of sugar, fat, and salt.
-Dr. Greger refers to their products as C.R.A.P – i.e., Calorie Rich And P
+Dr. Greger refers to their products as C.R.A.P. – i.e., Calorie Rich And Processed food.

 - The average child may watch upwards of 10,000 ads for C.R.A.P. foods in the course of a year.